Experimental graybox quantum system identification and control

 \subsection{Experimental results and discussion}

-We tailor the design of the models described above around the device used for the experimental verification for our proposal, a voltage controlled quantum photonic circuit of continuously coupled waveguides based on lithium niobate technology, schematically shown in Fig.~\ref{fig:architecture}b.
-The details about the chip physical model as well as fabrication are given in the Supplemental Material.
-The chip has 3 waveguides, corresponding to a qutrit system, and is controlled by 4 electrodes and their respective voltages.
-We implemented the ML models using the Tensorflow Python package \cite{tensorflow,keras}, and applied the protocol for training the three models, and then verified the performance of the controllers.
-The details of the implementations are also given in the Supplemental Material.
+We tailor the design of the models described above around the device used for the experimental verification for our proposal, a voltage-controlled quantum photonic circuit of continuously coupled waveguides based on lithium niobate technology, schematically shown in Fig.~\ref{fig:architecture}b.
+The details about the chip's fabrication and its physical model are given in Supplementary Materials A and B. The chip has 3 waveguides, corresponding to a qutrit system, and is controlled by 4 electrodes and their respective voltages.
+In principle, there is no or negligible cross-talk in our device.
+This is guaranteed by the confinement of the electric field within the material due to the shielding effect from neighboring electrodes, as opposed to other technologies such as thermo-optic switching \cite{10011218}.
+Thus, the electrodes can be activated simultaneously, which is how we perform the experiments in this paper.
+We implemented the ML models using the TensorFlow Python package \cite{tensorflow,keras}, applied the protocol for training the three models and then verified the performance of the controllers.
+The details of the implementations are also given in Supplementary Materials C. Moreover, we provide independent results of applying our method to a simulated synthetic dataset in Supplementary Materials D including a showcase for a 32-mode chip with 33 electrodes.